tds333/stdconfigparser/docu/description.rst

 We can specify the section explicitly.

-For all of this, keep in mind, there can be a special section in a file called "DEFAULTS".
+For all of this, keep in mind, there can be a special section in a file called "DEFAULT".
 If you see it remember my words about it.
 If you use the write method of the parser you will also see these defaults.